-Human remains and associated funerary objects in unmarked graves and abandoned cemeteries that exceed 50 years in age are protected on State, county, city and municipal lands in Arizona under Arizona Revised Statute 41-844.
+Human remains and associated funerary objects in unmarked graves and abandoned cemeteries that exceed 50 years in age are protected on state, county, city and municipal lands in Arizona under A.R.S. § 41-844.
 This statute also protects sacred ceremonial objects and objects of national or cultural patrimony* on State lands that have special importance to American Indians.
-On private lands, Arizona Revised Statute §41-865 provides similar protection to human remains and associated funerary objects that also exceed 50 years in age.
+On private lands, A.R.S. §41-865 provides similar protection to human remains and associated funerary objects that also exceed 50 years in age.
 These laws were adopted in 1990 and are similar to federal laws protecting human remains on federal lands.

 There will be times when human remains and objects are accidentally disturbed, and times when the locations of known graves, or places with a potential for containing graves, or objects of cultural heritage are threatened.
-In these situations, the Director of the Arizona State Museum (ASM) is required to consult with individuals that can show direct kinship.
-In the absence of direct kin, the Director may consult with groups that can show a relationship to human remains through cultural affinity.
-For example, when human remains of American Indian ancestry are involved the Director will consult with the appropriate American Indian tribes.
-The Director will also consult with American Indian tribes that can show their ancestors made and used certain special objects of cultural heritage.
+In these situations, the director of the Arizona State Museum (ASM) is required to consult with individuals that can show direct kinship.
+In the absence of direct kin, the ASM director may consult with groups that can show a relationship to human remains through cultural affinity.
+For example, when human remains of American Indian ancestry are involved the director will consult with the appropriate American Indian tribes.
+The director will also consult with American Indian tribes that can show their ancestors made and used certain special objects of cultural heritage.

 Individuals who think they have come across objects of cultural heritage should first stop any activity that might further disturb the materials.
-They should then call or write the ASM in Tucson to inform the Museum of the circumstances, and to receive Museum guidance on what to do.
+They should then call or email ASM to inform the museum of the circumstances and to receive guidance on what to do.